sound-org/radio-ai/README.md

 To run project you need to install [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/).

-Then you need to run following command:
+Then you need to run the following command:
 ```docker compose up --build```

 ## How to use